AveryMinkin724/Self-Balancing-Platform/README.md

 # Self-Balancing-Platforrm
-Contains All sprints as part of development of the self balancing platform project
+Contains all sprints as part of development of the self balancing platform project